 This is supported by the observation that the pivot of this sentence pattern can be a wh-phrase, a type of element that is generally not allowed to be clefted cross-linguistically.
 This can be seen through a comparison between (35a) and (35b).

 (35) a.
 Zhangsan xiang-yao de shi shenme?
-Zhangsan want-have DE COP what b.
-What is [what Ben is]?
+Zhangsan want-have DE COP what 'What is it that Zhangsan wants to have?' b. \ What is [what Ben is]?